terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/path-query.md

 )
 ```

-This will yield: Charles II of Spain, Margarita of Austria and Philip III of Spain.
+This will yield: Charles II of Spain, Margarita of Austria, and Philip III of Spain.